krishnakantsingh14/ReinforcementLearning-Udacity-P1/project3/Solution/Report.md

 ## Report

+[//]: # (Image References)
 [image1]: https://user-images.githubusercontent.com/10624937/42135623-e770e354-7d12-11e8-998d-29fc74429ca2.gif "Trained Agent"

+We
-We used MADDPG algorithm with share critic to solve this environment.
+We used MADDPG algorithm with share critic to solve the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

 In this problem, we trained NNs for approximating policy for an individual agent.
  Therefore, we trained two actor NN for policy approximation.
 On the otherhand,